Fabtech logo

 • Asset inventory: Asset inventory data should be easy to access, ideally linking inventory data directly to work orders for informed, data-driven maintenance decisions.

 • Communication: Fostering communication and collaboration between your team is crucial to enhancing the operational efficiency of your organization.
-For this reason, you should seek out software with built-in messaging and collaboration features that enable real-time communication between maintenance team members and upper management.
+For this reason, you should seek out software with built-in messaging.

 • Tracking and reporting tools: The software should offer robust tracking and reporting features, allowing you to monitor asset performance, costs, downtime and technician productivity.
 Ideally, it should also allow for uploading photos and videos to work orders for better documentation.
 This enables upper management to monitor costs, downtime and the time technicians take to complete work orders.